Section-A (1 mark each)

-- The domestic sewage contains biodegradable organic matter which is decomposed by the microorganisms.
+- Domestic sewage contains biodegradable organic matter, which is decomposed by the microorganisms.
 The amount of biodegradable organic matter can be estimated by measuring the Biochemical Oxygen Demand (BOD).

-- The microorganisms involved in decomposition consume a lot of oxygen which results in the decline in the dissolved oxygen.
+- The microorganisms involved in decomposition consume a lot of oxygen which results in a decline in the dissolved oxygen.
 This causes the death of fish and aquatic organisms.

-- The nutrient concentration in water results in the growth of planktons, which consequently lead to the deterioration of the water body.
+- The nutrient concentration in water results in the growth of plankton, which consequently lead to the deterioration of the water body.

 Q.14.
 Explain the mechanism of sex determination in birds.
 How does it differ from that of human beings?

 A.14.
 In birds, the sex chromosomes are designated as “Z” and “W”.
 A female has Z and W chromosomes, whereas males have a pair of Z chromosomes besides the autosomes.

 The sex-determining chromosomes in humans are designated as X and Y. Out of the 23 pairs of chromosomes, Human beings have one pair of sex chromosomes and 22 pairs of autosomes.

 XX chromosomes are present in females, while XY chromosomes are found in males.

 Two types of chromosomes are produced during spermatogenesis.
 2.5% of the total chromosomes carry X chromosomes, while 50% carry Y chromosomes.

 If the ovum is fertilized with the X chromosome, a female is born, and if the ovum is fertilized with the Y chromosome, a male is born.